Preparing for Initial Consultation with a Spinal Cord Injury Attorney

 - Letters or email messages from the insurance company

 - Also news articles about the incident

 2. Document Everything Concerning Your Diagnosis & Treatment

+Secondly, start documenting everything.
 The compensation amount you may be entitled to will vary on the severity of your injuries.
 It is vital to document your progress from day one.
-Collect any documents and receipts you have received concerning your diagnosis and treatment for the first consultation.
-Documents might include:
+Additionally, collect any documents and receipts you have received concerning your diagnosis and treatment for the first consultation.
+For example, documents might include: